overcast07/wayback-machine-spn-scripts/README.md

 ##### Run jobs in parallel

-Keep at most `10` active processes at the same time.
-(The server-side rate limit may come into effect before reaching that number.)
+Keep at most `10` capture jobs active at the same time.
+(The server-side rate limit may come into effect before reaching this limit.)
 ```bash
 spn.sh -p 10 urls.txt
 ```